certifaction/cli/README.md

 >```
 >--scope      Optional signature scope override to choose between
 >             register, sign and certify.
->--signonly   Do not prepare the document if it is not already
+>--sign-only   Do not prepare the document if it is not already
 >             prepared and return an error instead.
->--hash       String the hash of the document document to sign
+>--hash       String, the hash of the document to sign
 >```

 ### Verify a document
 >#### Usage
 >```
->certifaction verify [-o output] [input]
+>certifaction verify [-o output] [input | url]
 >```
 >#### Description
 >